lakatdev/keszeg3/README.md

 The *ascii* option receives a character as input and places its ascii value in the X variable.

-The *string* option receives a string input and loads it into the X array.
+The *string* option receives a string input and loads it into the X string.

 ### save X Y
 Saves contents of X array to Y file (path is relative to the vm).